 What are your interests?
 What do you value?
 What do you love to do in your spare time?
-An adviser in the Advising Center for Exploring Majors (ACEM) can help you learn about who you are so that you can apply this to what you do.
-With the help of individual appointments and self-assessments, available through the Center, you can identify your strengths, interests, and goals, which can help you and your adviser determine a handful of majors that you can start researching.
+An Advisor in the Advising Center for Exploring Majors (ACEM) can help you learn about who you are so that you can apply this to what you do.
+With the help of individual appointments and self-assessments, available through the Center, you can identify your strengths, interests, and goals, which can help you and your Advisor determine a handful of majors that you can start researching.
 The Exploring Majors and Careers course offered at Pace can also help you in your exploration process.

 ACEM has information on all the majors at Pace and their requirements.
-In addition, ACEM advisers can help you research your interests through careful course selection, meeting others in the field and getting connected with other university resources.
-Fortunately, the advisers in ACEM work closely with the school-based advisers throughout the campus, so you always have a connection to the other advising units when you have specific questions about a major or are ready to declare.
+In addition, ACEM Advisors can help you research your interests through careful course selection, meeting others in the field and getting connected with other university resources.
+Fortunately, the Advisors in ACEM work closely with the school-based Advisors throughout the campus, so you always have a connection to the other advising units when you have specific questions about a major or are ready to declare.

 Gain First Hand Experience

 A valuable experience, while choosing a major or evaluating whether a major is right for you, is to get involved in clubs or organizations on campus that are connected to specific majors, disciplines or fields.
 Visit the Student Development Office on your campus to find out more or visit their websites at (NYC) or (PLV).
 You will learn more about careers related to the major and meet other students who share your interests.
 You can also look for volunteer opportunities that can connect you to the field.
 The Center for Community Action and Research is a great resource for locating volunteer opportunities.
 Visit the CCAR website for more information.
 In addition, Career Services can help you find internships in your field and connect you with professionals, including alumni, working in various industries.
 Visit the Career Services website to learn more.